yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

-#### Brownfield: Driverless Bucket Access
+### Brownfield: Driverless Bucket Access

-Clusters with COSI automation deployed but without a driver to manage backend bucket operations may still enable psuedo-dynamic Bucket access.
-Similar to the [Brownfield: Dynamic Bucket Access](brownfield:-dynamic-bucket-access), the BucketClass will specify a single pre-existing bucket.
-A BucketContent object will be generated from the BucketClass’s
+Clusters with COSI automation deployed but without a provisioner to manage backend bucket operations may still support pseudo-dynamic Bucket access.
+Similar to the [Brownfield: Dynamic Bucket Access](#greenfield-dynamic-bucket-creation), the BucketClass will specify a single pre-existing bucket.

 ### Manually Managed Buckets

+Clusters with zero automation around the COSI API may still benefit from it when deploying COSI aware workload controllers (e.g. a controller managing data analytics jobs).
+This case is releveant as it’s likely to be the first step towards adoption for some users.
+In this case, admins would define BucketContents themselves and users would create Buckets with a prefilled `bucketContentRef` specifying the BucketContent.
+After that, a COSI aware workload controller would be ready to inject connection and credential data from the BucketContent into a workload.

 ![](/Users/jcope/Workspace/go/src/github.com/yard-turkey/enhancements/keps/sig-storage/bucket-static-api-relation.png)